withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 ### Using props in dynamic routes

-Now we can update our HTML template to include information from each blog post.
+Now you can update your HTML template to include information from each blog post.

 1. To render a list of all posts on each of the dynamically-generated tag pages, add the following code to the template of `[tag].astro`: